rsokl/noggin/docs/source/index.rst

 Noggin
 ======

-Noggin is a simple Python tool for 'live' logging and plotting measurements during experiments.
+Noggin is a simple Python tool for 'live' logging and plotting measurements during an experiment.
 Although Noggin can be used in a general context, it is designed around the train/test and batch/epoch paradigm for training a machine learning model.

 Noggin's primary features are its abilities to: